 A few things to note:

-As a software company, surely Aeronet is just concerned with the technology problems business have?
+As a software company, surely Aeronet is just concerned with the system problems businesses have?
 No at all!
 We are concerned with the success of all aspects of the "Golden Triangle" as our software is only as good as the people and processes that are using it.
 We've seen time and time again people expecting Aeronet to solve all their business problems but then a break down in their people or processes inhibits their ability to actually implement Aeronet successfully.

 We also see those businesses that have great people and amazing processes jump into using Aeronet and everything just hums.